 “I am excited to be part of a large-scale effort to transform the educational experience.
 I look forward to creating many ‘ah-ha!’ moments throughout the year.”

-Kenny worked as a fourth grade teacher in public schools in Austin, Texas and private schools in Manhattan.
-He was Head of Lower School at the Brearley School, a k-12 girls school in Manhattan before turning his hobby into a dream job as a fine furniture maker and business owner at Creed Furniture.
-He has a Master of Science in Educational Leadership from Bank Street College of Education in New York City and a B.A. in Journalism from Louisiana State University.
+Kenny worked as a fourth grade teacher in public schools in Austin, Texas, and private schools in Manhattan.
+He was the head of lower school at the Brearley School, a K through 12 girls’ school in Manhattan, before turning his hobby into a dream job as a fine furniture maker and business owner at Creed Furniture.
+He has a Master of Science in educational leadership from Bank Street College of Education in New York City.
+His thesis focused on adult culture in schools, and educator morale and its impact on students’ experiences.
+Kenny has a B.A. in journalism from Louisiana State University.

 Prior to working as an educator in schools, Kenny worked at Lotus Development Corporation in Cambridge, Massachusetts, and at Walt Disney Studios in Burbank, California.
 He lives in Manhattan with his wife and two children.

 “What continues to attract me to AltSchool is the position we have taken to lead the transformation that is so desperately need in schools.
 From our pedagogy to the software that powers it, we are making something powerful, a true agent of change in the education space.
 As an educator, there is no other place I would rather be.”